"Our current process works fine"

 3. AI & Training

-• We DO NOT train on your documents
+• We don't train any models on your documents

-• Your documents go in, structured data comes out, nothing is retained for training
+• Documents go in → structured data comes out → nothing retained for training

-• We don't have a "browse customer files" interface
+• No "browse all customer files" interface exists

 • "Walk me through what happens when an invoice arrives today?"